Day 1 Office Activations

 What Makes a Great First Day Experience

-The first moments of an experience define how people perceive and engage with a space.
-Designing for arrival, welcome, and early interaction is critical in shaping behavior.
+The first moments of an experience shape how people perceive, navigate, and engage with a space.

-The most effective interventions were experiential, not informational, creating opportunities for people to engage with the environment in a way that feels natural and intuitive.
+The most effective interventions were experiential rather than informational, creating opportunities for people to explore, participate, and connect in ways that felt natural and intuitive.

 Previous